WHAT’S IN YOUR “RED FILE”?

 Will you remember everything you need to take with you?

 Maybe you will remember to grab a family photo album, but will you also remember to take the important items you might need?
-Will you remember or have time to get your passports, birth certificates, original estate planning documents, home insurance information, prescriptions, social security cards, or other important documentation?
+Will you remember or have time to get your passports, birth certificates, original estate planning documents, home insurance information, prescriptions, Social Security cards, or other important documentation?

 How long would it take to get these items together if you were forced to do it quickly?
 Would you have enough time?
 Would your kids or pets slow you down in any way?